Phototechnik aus Jena, Dresden und Görlitz

 There can’t be any doubt that East Germany was a totalitarian regime.
 When Walter Ulbricht – the later head of the communist party and leader of the state – was sent from Moscow back to Berlin by Stalin in May 1945 he immediately started to form networks and build up a new administration that made sure Soviet interests were implemented.
 “It has to look like democracy, but we have to have everything in our hands” – this is how Ulbricht and his attitude was often cited by the contemporary witness and later Eastern Bloc analyst Wolfgang Leonhard.
 The important step that consolidated the power already came less than a year later in April 1946 when the actual erasure of the Social Democratic Party was disguised as a merger with the Communist Party.
 The next years until the foundation of the German Democratic Republic in 1949 were filled with ambitions to gain absolute power for this Socialist Unity Party (SED).

 By 1952 all hopes for a German reunification were gone.
 Furthermore the Cold War began to overshadow all aspects of global politics.
 Josef Stalin, who was still traumatized by the German attack from 1941 and had become more and more paranoid during his last years, wanted East-Germany to become a strong bastion against “imperialism”.
 Moreover the GDR should function as an important armament supplier for the Eastern Bloc.
 This drastic alteration of the Soviet Deutschlandpolitik was officially declared in July 1952 by the SED under the slogan of a "systematical implementation of socialism".
 One of the drastic consequences of this step was the shifting of the economic impetus to the heavy industry to ensure the requested arms production.
 As a result of that the share of the consumer goods on the production dropped down immensely and therefore seven years after the war the material prosperity of the East German population was even depleting again.
-This economic recession combined with the long years of ideological paternalism by the party plus the leadership gap in the Eastern Bloc after the death of Stalin in March 1953 provoked a riot of vast parts of the population that really threatened the power of the communist leaders in East-Germany.
-This rebellion on the 17th of June 1953 was finally put down by intervention of Soviet armed forces stationed on the territory of the GDR.
+This economic recession combined with the long years of ideological paternalism by the party plus the leadership-gap in the Eastern Bloc after the death of Stalin in March 1953 provoked a riot of vast parts of the population that really threatened the power of the communist leaders in East-Germany.
+Taking back control and putting this rebellion of the 17 June 1953 down now only was possible by the intervention of Soviet armed forces stationed on the territory of the GDR.